NNCT2904/SIT725/README.md

 docker-compose up app
 ```

 The Application will be launched in [localhost:3000](http://localhost:3000/ "[docker compose](http://localhost:3000/)").
-Saving any changes will trigger `nodemon` to hot reload the application, no need to stop.
+Saving any changes will trigger `nodemon` to hot reload the application, no need to stop the application or container.